tekknolagi/tekknolagi.github.com/_posts/2026-04-04-value-numbering.md

 While Maxine uses hash table cloning to copy value maps from dominator blocks, there are also compilers such as Cranelift that use [scoped hash maps](https://github.com/bytecodealliance/wasmtime/blob/main/cranelift/codegen/src/scoped_hash_map.rs) to track this information more efficiently.
+(Though [Amanieu notes](https://github.com/bytecodealliance/wasmtime/issues/4371#issuecomment-1255956651) that you may not need a scoped hash map and instead can tag values in your value map with the block they came from, ignoring non-dominating values with a quick check.
+I haven't internalized this yet.)

 ## Wrapping up